 This is where we see the benefits of using a homemade mixture – just a little different than what we’ve used in the past.
 We highly recommend that you do not use a commercial potting mix as is used with the seedling starters; it does not provide enough drainage in 4 inch pots!
 Without proper drainage, the roots will rot and the seedlings will languish miserably.

 That said, in making our own mix for transplants we have settled upon a formula of 45% peat, 45% perlite, and 10% of something that will provide super nutrients and boost growth: either worm castings, or turkey litter, or our own rich homemade compost.
-This mixture which works well for our seedlings, providing them with a good media to grow in and excellent drainage (which is so important) until ready for transplanting into the garden beds.
+This mixture works well for our seedlings, providing them with a good media to grow in and excellent drainage (which is so important) until ready for transplanting into the garden beds.
 After a few weeks, we apply a liquid or dry fertilizer to the seedlings in the pots to give them an extra boost for growth.

 The sphagnum peat moss we use has been kindly donated to us and is unfortunately not locally available; however, you can readily find peat moss and Perlite at Home Depot and Lowes as well as local gardening supply stores.
 We favor the turkey litter and worm castings from Tree Amigos in Davie; you can find some also at the big box stores, can’t vouch for the quality.
 As for our homemade compost, well, you can read all about that here: Compost It!